 After receiving the claimant’s request for reassessment, the department will mail the Hearing Notice to all interested parties in order to inform them of the audit’s details.
 During the hearing, the GDOL judge will give each interested party an opportunity to present their evidence and testimonies, as well as the statements of their witnesses.

 The hearing officer’s decision will be based on the evidence presented during the GDOL audit, and he or she will inform all interested parties of his or her decision as soon as possible.

 Note: Dismissed workers who were denied unemployment benefits in Georgia also have the option hire a lawyer to represent them during the GDOL audit.

-Appeal Denied Unemployment Benefits in Georgia With the Department's Board of Review
+How to Appeal an Unemployment Denial in Georgia With the Department’s Board of Review

 State applicants who still have their unemployment benefits denied in GA after receiving the decision regarding their initial unemployment denial appeal can plea with the department’s appeals board.
 The GDOL Board of Review consists of three members who were appointed by the state to review determinations of administrative judges.

 Claimants who are appealing denied unemployment coverage with the board must submit their plea within the same 15-day timeframe, which applied for first-level appeals.
 The request for review can only be sent in writing by mail or in person to the address of the board.